 You’re considering divorce.
 Or perhaps you already made the decision to end your marriage.
 Either way, you face a number of difficult challenges and a great deal of stress.
 A consultation with a divorce lawyer adds to this pressure.

-While that’s often true, it’s usually an essential step when facing divorce and serves your best interests.
-A family law attorney experienced in divorce, child custody for fathers, and other family law issues, will often be your best ally on the road ahead.
+While that’s often true, it’s also usually an essential step when facing divorce and serves your best interests.
+A family law attorney experienced in divorce, child custody, and other family law issues, will likely be your best ally on the road ahead.

-This can be an important meeting.
-There are a number of ways you can prepare ahead of time to ensure you get the most value.
+This can be an important meeting, and there are a number of ways to prepare ahead of time to ensure you get the most value.

 What to Bring to an In-Person Consultation

 You can make the most of your divorce consultation by taking these three steps to prepare:

 In general, the more information a divorce lawyer has, the better job they’ll be able to do for you.
 They need access to various documents, papers, and the like.
 It’s a good idea to show up at your first meeting with this information in hand.

 Divorce lawyers need basic personal information about you, your spouse, and any children.
 This includes names, addresses, birthdays, social security information, employment histories, and more.

 Assessing and dividing assets is a big part of the process.
 As such, you probably want to arrive at your initial consultation with recent tax returns, a list of your properties, bank statements, credit card bills, loan documents, and retirement accounts.
 The more in-depth and complete, the better.

 Divorce is often a confusing, complicated process.
 You probably have questions.
 Write them down and organize your thoughts ahead of time.
 You have a lot going on, you don’t want to get home and realize you have pressing concerns you forgot to address.